MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PTOManager.md

 **Waiting Period**
 If a Waiting Period is being used, accruals move into the ‘Hours Pending’ field on the Employee PTO Maintenance Window and will not move to available or Year-To-Date Accrued Hours field until the Expiration date is met.

-o	Recurring
+- Recurring

     Mark to indicate the PTO Code has an annual waiting period.
-The system will set the expiration date to 01/01 of the next calendar year based on the current user date. o	Based on Anniversary Date
+The system will set the expiration date to 01/01 of the next calendar year based on the current user date.
+- Based on Anniversary Date

     If Recurring is marked the Based on Anniversary Date is enabled.
-Mark Based On Anniversary date to set the recurring waiting period to the employees next anniversary date. o	Expires
+Mark Based On Anniversary date to set the recurring waiting period to the employees next anniversary date.
+- Expires

     If the Recurring Waiting Period or Based on Anniversary Date field is unmarked, the Waiting Period Expires field is set to 00/00/0000.

 If either the Recurring Waiting Period or Based On Anniversary Date fields are marked, the Waiting Period Expires field is set to either the first of the calendar year or the employee’s anniversary date.
 When the Waiting Period Expires date is passed, the time is moved from the Pending Field to the available field for the employee, and the Waiting Period Expires date automatically resets to the first of the next calendar year or the employee’s next anniversary date.
 The resetting of the Waiting Period Expires date takes place during the first pay run after the expiration date.

+> [!NOTE]
-NOTE: The GP ‘User Date’ at the time of the pay run is utilized to determine the expiration date.
+> The GP ‘User Date’ at the time of the pay run is utilized to determine the expiration date.
 The employee must also be included in the pay run and fall into a valid schedule.

 **Carry Over Maximum**

-o	Calculate on Anniversary Date
+- Calculate on Anniversary Date

     Mark to reset the balance to zero on the anniversary date if Allow Carry over is unmarked.
-If Allow Carry Over is marked the balance is reset to the maximum allowed. o	Allow Carry Over
+If Allow Carry Over is marked the balance is reset to the maximum allowed.
+- Allow Carry Over

     Mark to enable the Maximum Hours field.
-o	Maximum Hours
+- Maximum Hours

     Enter the Maximum Hours to carry over on the anniversary date.

 **Anytime Maximum**

-o	Fixed
+- Fixed

     Mark to indicate the PTO Code has a fixed amount of hours available at any point in time.
-o	Variable
+- Variable

-Mark to indicate the PTO Code has a variable amount of hours available at any point in time. o	Maximum Hours
+    Mark to indicate the PTO Code has a variable amount of hours available at any point in time.
+- Maximum Hours

     When fixed is marked enter the maximum hours the PTO Code may accrue.
-o	Schedule
+- Schedule

     When variable is marked setup the Maximum Schedule and assign to the PTO Code.

 ### Setting up Accrual Schedules